JayPuff/browser-file-storage/README.md

     }

     if(error.invalidContents) {
         // ...
 Error with contents...
 They are empty, or not what expected...
-Blob, String, FileAbstraction, etc.
+Blob, String, SavedFile, etc.
     }

     if(error.dbError) {